lepisma/lepisma.github.io/_posts/2014-07-29-flesh-and-metal.md

 computational unit and actuators.

-Also the other way round, traditional machines will be using the goodness of biological systems as is visible by this [bio-bots](http://news.illinois.edu/news/12/1115bio-bots_RashidBashir.html) project.
+Also the other way round, traditional machines will be using the goodness of biological systems as is visible in this [bio-bots](http://news.illinois.edu/news/12/1115bio-bots_RashidBashir.html) project.
 An explanatory video is [here](https://www.youtube.com/watch?v=skCzl7FlM34).